FAMILY LIFE SEA JOURNAL – August 2017

 WHAT HAVE WE LEARNT FROM LIVING ON A BOAT FOR A MONTH IN GREECE

-It all started with an idea and Alex’s deep desire to swim at sea in Greece.
+It all started with an idea to swim at sea in Greece during summer.
 Our two boys, age 4 and 6, had been telling us that they preferred a swimming pool rather than the sea and it was the last straw for us to do something about it.
 Chlorine or sea water?

 Also, to be honest, because I wanted to check the location and logistics for the next year ENRICH Retreat as part of the HUMAN ENRICHMENT PROJECT that I’m working on.

 A lot of preparation, decision-making and organisation went into our first long-time boating experience in Greece.
 The first time ever we have spent so much time together as a family: almost 6 weeks, swimming in the Mediterranean Sea, exploring different islands in the Cyclades, meeting old and making new friends, learning the ropes (literally and metaphorically) and living through ups and downs of waves and emotions.